Cooties (film): Plot

 In Fort Chicken, Illinois, a chicken infected with a mutant virus is killed and turned into a batch of badly made chicken nuggets containing the virus, which is then taken to Fort Chicken Elementary.
 A student, fourth-grader Shelly Linker, consumes one of the tainted black-dotted chicken nuggets and contracts the virus.
-Meanwhile, an aspiring horror writer named Clint Hadson substitutes at Fort Chicken Elementary, where he is reunited with his former high school crush Lucy McCormick, whom he learned is dating the physical education teacher Wade Johnson.
+Meanwhile, an aspiring horror writer named Clint Hadson substitutes at Fort Chicken Elementary, where he is reunited with his former high school crush Lucy McCormick, whom he learned is dating the PE coach, Wade Johnson.

-During Clint's class, a bully named Patriot is attacked by the blister-ridden and increasingly feral Shelly after he inadvertently pulls a pigtail out of her scalp, with Clint being scratched by her before she flees.
+During Clint's class, a bully named Patriot is attacked by the blister-ridden and increasingly feral Shelly after he inadvertently pulls a pigtail out of her scalp, with Patriot being scratched by her before she flees.
 After Patriot is taken to the nurse's office, Patriot's friend Dink confronts Shelly while she attempts to dig her way out of the school.
 Dink plans to report Shelly to the principal's office by turning her in, but Shelly ends up infecting Dink, who then spreads it throughout the playground by scratching the majority of the children before they all proceed to kill several staff members including Mr. Pederson, Vice Principal Simms, and the Sheriff Dave.

 Later, Clint, Lucy, Wade, and the other surviving staff members (consisting of Doug Davis, Tracy Lacey, and Rebekkah Halverson) are forced to flee the faculty lounge when attacked by Patriot.
 After escaping to the library and being joined by an uninfected student named Calvin, who is diabetic, the staff barricades themselves in the music room.
 Wade notices Clint has been scratched by Shelly and quarantines him; meanwhile, Doug deduces that Clint is only experiencing symptoms of stomach flu as the virus does not affect adults like it does on children.
 Calvin concludes that "cooties" are the culprit behind the infection.

 The staff plans to head to the roof at the end of the school day to call out to the arriving parents for help, only to watch the first arriving parent, Emily Dopkins, be killed by her own baby after her child Racer infects him, before they are forced back into the school.
 As Wade is forced to kill Dink by bashing his head with a fire extinguisher when he followed them into the auditorium, the group is joined by surviving teenager named Tamra, who they found was scratched by one of the infected kids.
-Doug concludes from his autopsy of Dink that the infected children are mostly brain dead and the virus only affects people that haven't gone through puberty, meaning that Tamra is safe.
+Doug concludes from his autopsy of Dink that the infected children are mostly brain dead and the virus only affects people that have not gone through puberty, meaning that Tamra is safe.
 As Patriot takes out the power, the group sees that Calvin starts passing out from diabetic shock as they escape with the school janitor Mr. Hatachi and take refuge with him.